mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 **Visualization:**
 ![Distribution of 'load'](insight_5_distribution.png)

-**Recommendation:**  The uneven distribution of load (mean 0.1, std 0.13, max 1.0) suggests a need for a more equitable distribution of resources across areas;  a detailed analysis of high-load areas is recommended to identify and address potential bottlenecks.
+**Recommendation:**  Address the uneven distribution of load across areas (mean 0.1, std 0.13) by implementing targeted interventions to support high-load areas (max 1.0) and optimize resource deployment for efficient service delivery.

 ---
 *End of Report*